sedeen-piip-plugins/Info/README.md

 # How to Contribute

-If you haven't already, please email Tasos (tasos.stamadianos@pathcore.com) your GitHub username + email to get an invite to this organization.
+If you haven't already, please email Deyu (deyu.wang@pathcore.com) your GitHub username + email to get an invite to this organization.

 The structure in this organization looks like this, where each plugin is a repository: